Traneptora/grimoire/README.md

 ## Structure
 Spells can be found inside `_posts/`.
 Each spell gets its own post, written and stored as a [Markdown](https://daringfireball.net/projects/markdown/basics) file.
 The date is arbitrary and never displayed, but still necessary for [Jekyll](https://jekyllrb.com) to process the posts properly.

-If you'd like to help fill out the rest of the spells from the PHB, for each new spell you make:
+If you'd like to help fill out the rest of the spells from the PHB or another source, for each new spell you make:

 1. Make a new post inside `_posts/` for each new spell, and copy the formatting from another spell.
+The date on the spell is not important, but Jekyll needs one to generate the site.
 2. Submit a pull request for the spell(s) when you're finished, and that's it!
 Thank you so much. :)

 ## Build Instructions